-If doubling the initial dose of ICS fails to achieve and maintain good asthma control, carefully reassess inhaler technique and medication adherence as these are common problems in this age group.
+If the Step 3 approach of doubling the initial dose of ICS fails to achieve and maintain good asthma control, carefully reassess inhaler technique and medication adherence as these are common problems in this age group.
 In addition, reassess and address control of environmental factors where relevant, and reconsider the asthma diagnosis.